Skip to main content Skip to navigation

 Poster session and short talk session

-We invite contributions from all PhD students and early career researchers to the poster session, which will take place during the welcome reception on Monday 29th June, and to the short talk (10-min each) session on Thursday 2nd July.
+We invite contributions from all PhD students and early career researchers to the poster session, which will take place during the welcome reception on Monday 29th June, and two short talk (8-min each) sessions on Tuesday 30th June and Thursday 2nd July.
 The presented work may be in any area of statistics or machine learning and does not need to align with the summer school’s main theme.
-Please submit an abstract of your recent or ongoing work and indicate whether you would prefer to present it as a poster or as a 10-min short talk.
+Please submit an abstract of your recent or ongoing work and indicate whether you would prefer to present it as a poster or as a 7-min short talk.
 You will receive a separate confirmation from the organisers regarding the acceptance of your submission.

 Useful Information